Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Learn MoreNorthwood Health Systems Ohio County Outpatient is a methadone treatment facility in Ohio County, West Virginia.
-It is situated at 2121 Eoff Street, 26003 zip.
-Northwood Health Systems Ohio County Outpatient provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient treatment.
-Northwood Health Systems Ohio County Outpatient provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
-Other than methadone treatment, Northwood Health Systems Ohio County Outpatient offers individual counseling, hepatitis education, counseling and support and substance use education.
-Northwood Health Systems Ohio County Outpatient provides medication-assisted treatment to men and women.
+It is located at 2121 Eoff Street, 26003 zip.
+Northwood Health Systems Ohio County Outpatient provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+Northwood Health Systems Ohio County Outpatient provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
+Other than methadone treatment, Northwood Health Systems Ohio County Outpatient offers marital/couples counseling, individual counseling and employment counseling or training.
+Northwood Health Systems Ohio County Outpatient provides medication-assisted treatment to women and men.

 Learn MoreHealthways Inc Miracles Happen is a methadone clinic in Ohio County, WV.
-It is situated at 201 Edgington Lane, 26003 zip.
-Healthways Inc Miracles Happen provides full residential treatment, short-term residential treatment and outpatient treatment.
-Other than methadone treatment, Healthways Inc Miracles Happen offers family counseling, individual counseling and hepatitis education, counseling and support.
-Healthways Inc Miracles Happen provides medication assisted services to men and women.
+It is located at 201 Edgington Lane, 26003 zip.
+Healthways Inc Miracles Happen provides intensive outpatient treatment, short-term residential treatment and outpatient treatment.
+Other than methadone treatment, Healthways Inc Miracles Happen offers substance use education, family counseling and individual counseling.
+Healthways Inc Miracles Happen provides medication-assisted treatment to women and men.

 Learn MoreTreatment at a suboxone clinic in Ohio County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.